The Move Over Law: What Tow Truck Operators Should Know

 What Tow Truck Operators Should Know

 Barnett shares that most tow operators know that most drivers don’t follow the slow-down move over law.
-She adds that a towing operator is killed roadside every four to six days.
+Moreover, she adds that a towing operator is killed roadside every four to six days.

 “Every state has a slow down, move over law.
 Not all states include towing operators in that law.
 It may be that they have emergency vehicles listed, but towing operators in most states are not considered emergency vehicles as protection,” Barnett said.
 So drivers must also pay special attention to tow operators when driving.

-As of January 1, 2022, there have been 35 responders deaths, with nine of those being towers.
+According to Barnett, as of January 1, 2023, there have been 29 responder deaths, with 14 of those being towers.
 At this time, only deaths are tracked and not non-fatalities.

 How To Stay Safe

-Your safety toolbox is your most important tool as a towing operator.
-Doing your part in staying safe will help both you and the driver you’re helping stay out of harm’s way.
+Your safety is your most important tool as a towing operator.
+Unquestionably, doing your part in staying safe will help both you and the driver you’re helping stay out of harm’s way.
 “Keep your head on a swivel,” said Barnett about being roadside.